Mental Health: Depression

 How Is Psychotic Depression Different Than Other Mental Disorders?

-While people with other mental disorders, like schizophrenia, also experience these symptoms, people with psychotic depression typically have symptoms that reflect the despair and negativism of depression, such as profound feelings of hopelessness, being punished, or having committed a sin.
+While people with other mental disorders, like schizophrenia, also experience psychotic symptoms (delusions and hallucinations), people with psychotic depression typically have symptoms that reflect irrational levels of despair and negativism, such as profound feelings of hopelessness, being punished, or having committed a sin.
 People also may be ashamed or embarrassed and try to hide their psychotic symptoms, or minimize their intensity, which can make diagnosing this condition difficult.
+In psychotic depression, delusions and hallucinations also are not present unless a depressive syndrome also is present.

 What Are the Symptoms of Psychotic Depression?